Vaishnavishrivastav/Task/README.md

-# Task
+# Tasks
-my tasks on python
+my tasks on python by GitHub